How Financial Risk Management Software Can Benefit from Big Data Analytics

 A number of financial enterprises have realized good success in developing and utilizing big data in financial risk management software.

-- The UOB Bank of Singapore is using big data to test overall risk (value at risk).
+- The UOB Bank of Singapore is using big data to test the overall risk (value at risk).
 It can get the analysis within a few minutes.
-This allows stress tests in real time and much faster response time.
+This allows stress tests in real-time and much faster response times.

 - Morgan Stanley is using big data software to optimize its portfolio analysis in terms of both size and quality of results.
 Because it gets a comprehensive view and automated pattern recognition, it predicts much greater management of financial risk.